renegare/skip/README.md

 }
 ```

-Note: The git flow I use ensures that the ```master``` branch is always stable (or as I see fit ...
-I'm not perfect!).
-The ```development``` branch is bleeding edge, but could contain bugs!.
+Note: The git flow I use, ensures that the ```master``` branch is always stable (or as I see fit).
+The ```development``` branch is bleeding edge, but could contain bugs!
 Commits merged to master are tagged so you can lock down to a particular version :).

 Web Application Usage